STUDENT HANDBOOK 2017-2018

 EEP alumni maintain a close relationship with the program and its current students, often providing guidance and advice.
-EEP graduates are making an impact as contributing adults in medicine, law, engineering, computer science, science, research and business.
+EEP graduates are making an impact as contributing adults in medicine, law, engineering, computer science, science, research, business, the humanities, and the arts.

 We look forward to continuing to serve the special needs of highly gifted young scholars and hope that if the EEP were an opportunity you or your student would like to explore, that you would please contact us.

 “An EEP student does not lie cheat or steal or tolerate those who do”

 In the interest of preserving both courtesy and equality among and between the students of EEP, the EEP staff and all members of the Cal State LA campus community and to maintain the policies, procedures of the EEP the following conduct guidelines are established:

 EEP students shall: